 I am a certified nutrition coach, but I’m NOT YOUR DOCTOR.
 This post is meant to show you what I did and to give you some potential ideas to ask your doctor about.
+This does not constitute health advice.
 Make sure you read my disclaimer below and check in with your doc before making any changes to your diet or lifestyle.

 What is Hormonal Imbalance?

 A hormone imbalance is exactly what it sounds like: there is too much or too little of a hormone in your body.
 Here’s how Medical News Today defines hormone imbalance:

 Hormonal imbalances occur when there is too much or too little of a hormone in the bloodstream.
 Because of their essential role in the body, even small hormonal imbalances can cause side effects throughout the body.Medical News Today

 Everything from sleep, mood, stress, sexual function, metabolism, appetite, and even more processes in the body can be affected by hormonal imbalances.

 Usually when women talk about hormonal imbalance, they’re referring to estrogen and progesterone, the two primary hormones that control our menstrual cycles as well as other processes in the body.
 Merck Manuals has some great charts that help you see how estrogen and progesterone work over the course of our cycle to keep our systems functioning.